andreloc/Reproducible_Research_Course_Project/README.md

-# Analysis of Impact of Storms and Severe Weather Changes on Economic and Public Health
+# Impact of Storms and Severe Weather Changes on Economic and Public Health
 André Campos <andreloc@gmaill.com>
 10/14/2017

-## Basic Information and Setup

-Information obtained by exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database

 By André Campos (andreloc@gmail.com)
 Date: 19-14-201